joeybronner/EasyTwitterManager/README.md

 ### Short description

-Automated management of your Twitter account.  retour Comming soon..
+Automated management of your Twitter account.

 ### Github